Israel says 79 rockets fired at it from Gaza

 Israel kept schools shut in communities near the fenced Gaza boundary and residents were urged to remain indoors.

-Hamas has refused to renounce violence or recognise Israel's right to exist, and is ostracised by the Quartet of Middle East mediators comprising the United States, United Nations, European Union and Russia.
+Hamas has refused to renounce violence or recognize Israel's right to exist, and is ostracized by the Quartet of Middle East mediators comprising the United States, United Nations, European Union and Russia.

 However, Hamas has said it would accept a truce with Israel in return for a state in the occupied West Bank and Gaza Strip.